Iswaran charged 6 months after CPIB arrest: How the case unfolded

-SINGAPORE - Former Transport Minister S. Iswaran was handed 27 charges on Jan 18, including for allegedly receiving tickets from property tycoon Ong Beng Seng to shows such as Harry Potter And The Cursed Child.
+SINGAPORE – Former transport minister S. Iswaran was handed 27 charges on Jan 18, including for allegedly receiving tickets from property tycoon Ong Beng Seng to shows such as Harry Potter And The Cursed Child.

 This comes six months after he was arrested by the Corrupt Practices Investigation Bureau (CPIB) in 2023.